arthurnamz/hypertension-management-information-system/README.md

-## Namartist
+## Hypertension Management Information System

-This is an Restfu APIs which has been developed using Laravel, to be used in Namadingo website
+This is an Restfu APIs which has been developed using Laravel, to be used in for Hypertension Clinic

 ### Usage